Understanding the Dangers of Asbestos Contamination in Land and How Remediation Works

 • The contaminated soil is transported to a licensed hazardous waste disposal facility.

-• Proper disposal is crucial to prevent further environmental contamination.
+• It’s crucial to handle contaminated dirt disposal carefully to prevent further environmental contamination.

 Documentation: